cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 ![fit, right, original](images/False_in_J2vsP.png)

 ---
-# Be Careful With Truth
+# Truth may not behave as expected

 These are not interchangeable across contexts:
 - In Python code, using true will result in a NameError